Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	8. Bureaucratic waste analysis:  The bureaucratic wastage from this technology arises from three factors.
 Firstly, it's a toy.
 People will spend more time playing with each other as it gets more abundant.
 Secondly, it's good for reinforcing understanding between people, which is mostly a good empathetic function, yet may also strengthen conspiratorial social organizations which rely on unspoken "understandings".
 Thirdly, manufacturing and distributing a product also literally requires the organizations which manufacture and distribute it, thus directly requiring the dedication of people and funds in an ongoing way.
 	9. Utopic rating:  3/5
 	10. Public protection rating:  3/5
+	11. Technological smoothness:  1/5  (Singularitan.)
+	12. Technological extremophilia:  5/5
-	11. Kind of person most protected:  People with weird emotional processing
+	13. Kind of person most protected:  People with weird emotional processing
 3. Panarchialization Policy
 	1. Mechanism proposal:  Presenting panarchism as being up-front about the search for MEANING IN CONTRADICTION sounds kind of mean at first, but it also sounds better than the stuffy search for unity around some set of ideals that will only be defined by specialists in ivory towers.
 Panarchialization supports the prosperity of society very broadly by acknowledging great sweeps of government projects that are all worth prosperity to *someone*.
 	2. Mechanism proposal:  The experimental factor in panarchialization should not be missed.
 Panarchic social experimentation is trying to aggregate and implement data about effective governing practices from across the galaxy.
 That's why this technology leads into 'Panarchic Data Posts'.
 Governments that are panarchializing are pulling on this data well and trying to add new experiments of their own to it.